kaiyuanlee3641/Reference-Bot/README.md

 The Refereceninator-5000 is a discord server bot that allows discord users to use commands that prompt the bot to send relevant reference images for human figures.
 The users can select from a variety of options what kind of reference they want.
 For example, specific limbs like feet and hands.
 It also has a few other functions, with a command to show a cat video.

 ## Tech Stack
 We used VSCode and used Javascript & Node to program the bot.
 It is hosted on Heroku.
-It uses two API's of websites that contain many images: Shutterstock and Pexel.
+It uses two API's of websites that contain a database of searchable images: Shutterstock and Pexel.

 ## Challenges
 The Shutterstock API didn't give us very revelant reference images, so we ended up using a curated set of images (Pexel API) for figures.